MN Camp Staff Materials

 Camp Transportation

-On the first morning of camp, staff must arrive at the Camp Odayin office headquarters in Oakdale by 8:00am to be present for camper camper check-in.
+On the first morning of camp, staff must arrive at the Camp Odayin office headquarters in Oakdale by 7:15 am to be present for camper check-in.
 We have air-conditioned coach buses reserved to take us to camp, and all staff members are required to ride the bus.
 We will be leaving directly following camper check-in.
 You can leave your car parked in the parking lot for the week.
 We will return to the Camp Odayin office on the last day of camp between 6:00 and 6:30pm.
 There will be a staff celebration nearby in Oakdale after all of the campers have been picked up.

-Thanks to a generous donor, we are able to offer travel support for staff and campers would benefit from up to a $200 reimbursement for your travel costs (hotel, flight, gas, etc).
+If it would be beneficial to you, we offer transportation support by reimbursing up to $200 for your travel costs.
 These funds can be used for travel/accommodations related to attending staff training and camp.
-Contact the Camp Odayin office at brooke@campodayin.org for pre-approval and more information.
+Contact brooke@campodayin.org for pre-approval and details on the travel cost reimbursement process.

 Our Campers